Tunji Olurin: Later career

 Soon after being appointed, Olurin dissolved the local government councils, who were under investigation by the Economic and Financial Crimes Commission (EFCC) for allegedly misappropriating about 7.3 billion naira.

 In March 2007, Tunji Olurin ordered the Ekiti State radio and television stations not to broadcast programs of the Action Congress (AC) candidate for the state governorship, Kayode Fayemi, while allowing broadcasts by the PDP.

 Olurin remained in charge until he was replaced by Tope Ademiluyi on 27 April 2007.
 He has since remained in political oblivion following his loss at the Ogun State Governorship Election in 2011.

 Awards and honours

 Olurin has lectured on peacekeeping at the International Peace Academy, the National War College, and United Nations seminars in Ghana, Nigeria, and Senegal.
 In 2006, he was appointed the Chancellor of the First University of Education in Nigeria, TASUED by Governor Gbenga Daniel of Ogun State.

-Olurin has been the recipient of many honours including the United Nations Peace Medal and the Knight Commander of the Humane Order of African Redemption (KCHOAR), Liberia’s highest national honour award.
-He was an honorary paramount chief of the Republic of Liberia.
+Olurin has been the recipient of many honours, including the United Nations Peace Medal and the Knight Commander of the Humane Order of African Redemption (KCHOAR), Liberia’s highest national honour award.
+He was an honorary paramount chief in the Republic of Liberia.

+Tunji Olurin died on 21 August 2021.